-The following IFRS and amendments to IFRS may affect financial statements for annual periods ending on 31 December 2023.
-The table was drawn up in October 2022 and may not include all pronouncements subsequent to that date, for a full list of new standards and interpretations please refer to the IASB website.
+The following IFRS Accounting Standards and amendments may affect financial statements for annual periods ending on 31 December 2024, however, are effective for periods after the current financial end.
+For a full list of new standards and interpretations please refer to the IASB website.